refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 export default UserEdit;
 ```

 Unlike the `UserCreate` page, we don’t have to create a manual functionality for submitting the form.
-This is because the API returns an array for the `skills` record by default, so refine won’t have trouble accessing the array and updating records as expected.
+This is because the API returns an array for the `skills` record by default, so Refine won’t have trouble accessing the array and updating records as expected.

 As a result, we removed the `submitHandler` function and passed the `saveButtonProps` variable from `useForm` to the `<Edit>` component’s opening tag: